• I need help with

 The key ingredients to a fair dismissal process are:

-1. Having a valid reason to dismiss; and
+1. Having a valid reason to dismiss

-2. Acting reasonably in the circumstances.
+2. Acting reasonably in the circumstances

 3. Redundancy (e.g. business closure).